 Rather than one room pick a category of items like pots and pans, and you'll be whizzing through the clutter in bite-sized and manageable 10-minute chunks, constantly making progress and you will declutter in no time!
 I've listed out the categories on the FREE declutter your home checklist below.

 Once you've picked the category, gather all the items together and from one place, start the sort - You'll need a few get rid piles!

 1 The Charity

 3 The Recycling

-Let’s say you’re working on books, go to the playroom, the Children’s bedrooms, the loo, the office, the living room…. find all the books and bring them together in one place.
+Let's say you're working on items like books, go to the playroom, the Children's bedrooms, the loo, the office, the living room.... and find every single book and bring them together in one place.

-This will help you see exactly how much you have, and more importantly work out more precisely how much needs to stay.
-You may have duplicates, you may realise you have more than you need.
+This will make it easier to see exactly how much you have, and more importantly work out more precisely how much needs to stay.
+You may have similar items or duplicates, you may realise you have more than you need.

-It’ll help you be more ruthless in your quest to declutter your home.
+It'll make it easier for you be more ruthless in your clutter-free quest.
 If you sort in their individual locations, more will end up staying.

 Bags and boxes are useful for collecting the clutter.
 But as it gets heavier, bags can be a little better as you can hang on handles as you sort, keeping it away from little fingers or nosey noses.